stuart-knock/docs/UserGuide/DataExchange.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 A Projection Matrix, is intended to define a mapping from a source object and a set of sensors.
-The source entity can be either a Cortical Surface or a Connectivity, in TVB.
+The source entity can be either a Cortical Surface or a Connectivity, in |TVB|.
-In order for this import to work, you will need to have previously imported in TVB:
+In order for this import to work, you will need to have previously imported in |TVB|:
-the source and the sensors entities.
+both the source and the sensors entities.

 File Format
 ***********

 For this upload we expect a single text file, with numeric values, space and line separated.
 The numeric values in the uploaded file should hold a matrix of size (n, m).
-n is the number of sensors, and m is the  number of nodes.
-When the projection matrix we want to import is a
+**n** is the number of sensors, and **m** is the  number of nodes.
+When the
+projection matrix we want to import is a
-Surface Projection Matrix, m will be the number of vertices in the target Cortical Surface.
+Surface Projection Matrix, **m** will be the number of vertices in the target Cortical Surface.
-When the projection matrix is a region-level one, m will be the number of regions in the Connectivity.
+When the projection matrix is a region-level one, **m** will be the number of regions in the Connectivity.
 Having headers in the text file is not accepted.
 An incorrect number of values (lines or rows) in the
 Projection Matrix will also raise an exception.